At a Glance

 14100 Governor Oden Bowie Drive, Upper Marlboro, MD 20772

 Interestingly, no one really knows how and when the pond originated.
 It is not shown on older maps of the town.
-Some say it was built as a mill pond, but it’s just speculation.
+Some say it was built as a mill pond, but that’s just speculation.
 The pond occupies about 12 acres of a 30-acre parkland and is stocked with fish.
-Amenities at the park include a fishing pier, photo blind, 3/4-mile boardwalk, picnic area, and nature trail through the adjoining woods.
+Amenities include a fishing pier, photo blind, 3/4-mile boardwalk, picnic area, and nature trail through the adjoining woods.
 There are no restrooms.

 Wilson’s Snipe and American Coot are regular in season.
 Virginia Rails may be heard in spring and Sora in the fall.
 Shorebirds use the pond’s mudflats during migration.
-The trail offers good passerine birding during spring and fall migration, and even in winter there may be surprises.
-Breeding birds include Black-crowned Night-Heron and Barred Owl.
+The trail behind the pond offers good passerine birding during spring and fall migration, and even in winter there may be surprises.

-From the junction of US Route 301 near Upper Marlboro, turn onto westbound MD Route 725/Marlboro Pike toward the heart of historic Upper Marlboro.
-Go 0.8 miles on Route 725, staying straight at the light at the intersection of MD Route 202, and then turning right at the next light onto Governor Oden Bowie Drive.
+From US Route 301 near Upper Marlboro: Turn onto westbound MD Route 725/Marlboro Pike toward the heart of historic Upper Marlboro.
+Go 0.8 miles on Route 725, staying straight at the light at the intersection of MD Route 202, and then turning right at the next light to go west on Governor Oden Bowie Drive.
 You will pass a historic home (Darnall’s Chance) on the right.
 Schoolhouse Pond is immediately after Darnall’s Chance, and is also on the right.
 Look for parking at a meter on the street.
 Parking is usually plentiful in the early mornings or evenings, and on weekends, but the spaces may be full during weekday working hours.
-Don’t forget to feed the parking meter if visiting during weekday working hours.
+Don’t forget to feed the parking meter if visiting any day but Sunday, when parking is free.

 Features:BeginnersBicycle Trails (Bikes may be prohibited on some trails)BoardwalkFishingFree - No Entry Fee at Any TimeHiking/Walking TrailsObservation Platform or TowerParkingPets AllowedPicnic AreaWater ViewWheelchair Accessible FeaturesYoung People / Families

 Type:Community and Urban ParksPonds, Lakes, and Reservoirs